HaxeFoundation/HaxeManual/content/04-class-field.md

 [code asset](assets/Property5.hx)

-The `dynamic` access modifier works exactly like `get` or `set`, but does not check for the existence
+The `dynamic` access modifier works exactly like `get` or `set`, but does not check for the existence.